isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 There is no limit to the number of times a traveller can apply for a SafeTravel Pass.
 Every entry to Singapore requires a new SafeTravel Pass application.
 However, please note that there may be penalties for repeated non-utilisation.

-#### 10. What visa will I be eligible for under the fast lane, and what is the duration of stay that I will be eligible for in Singapore?
+#### 10. What visa will I be eligible for under the RGL, and what is the duration of stay that I will be eligible for in Singapore?

 Every application for a visa, including the type of visa granted, will be considered on its own merits and subject to approval.
 If the applicant already has an existing valid visa, the visa suspension will be lifted when the SafeTravel Pass is approved, and he/ she need not apply for a new visa.
 The applicant can check his/her visa status through <https://eservices.ica.gov.sg/esvclandingpage/save>.

-Those who did not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for fast lane travel.
+Those who did not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for RGL travel.
 Please refer to <https://www.ica.gov.sg/enteranddeparting/before/entryvisa> for more information on Singapore’s visa requirements.

 Travellers who are granted entry into Singapore are generally issued with a Visit Pass, of which the duration would be aligned to that accorded to the passport holder prior to the COVID-19 pandemic.